 - Proficiency in oral and written English;

-- Cultural sensitivity and ability to speak Cantonese and/or Mandarin is an asset;
+- Cultural sensitivity and ability to speak Cantonese and/or Mandarin is an asset and preferable;

 - Relevant computer literacy.